Christian Walker Player Props: Diamondbacks vs. Padres

-The Arizona Diamondbacks and Christian Walker, who went 2-for-4 last time out, take on Ryan Weathers and the San Diego Padres at PETCO Park, Monday at 9:40 PM ET.
+The Arizona Diamondbacks and Christian Walker, who went 0-for-3 last time in action, take on Yu Darvish and the San Diego Padres at PETCO Park, Tuesday at 4:10 PM ET.

-He racked up two hits (going 2-for-4) in his most recent game against the Dodgers.
+In his most recent game he had a hitless showing (0-for-3) against the Padres.

 Christian Walker Game Info & Props vs. the Padres